Home » Europe » Spain » Costa del Sol » 4 Ways to Explore the Pretty Costa del Sol

 Andalucia is dotted with pueblos blancos, villages with whitewashed Moorish style houses.
 They typically exist in mountain regions behind curves and bends.
 So hit the road, the sierras are waiting!

-However, one of the many white villages exists just a short way up from Fuengirola, easy to reach by public transport.
+However, one of the many white villages exists just around the corner from Fuengirola, easy to reach by public bus.
 From that perfect location Mijas Pueblo overlooks the whole coast.

 Close to the Coast: Mijas Pueblo

-Mijas Pueblo is a gem, but not a hidden one, quite touristic at times.
-But as we all know, tourists will find the prettiest places.
+Mijas Pueblo is a gem, but not a hidden one, it’s rather quite touristic at times.
+But as we all know, tourists will find the places worth to visit.

-For us this pueblo has become one of the favourites.
-Each time friends and family arrive to visit us we bring them here, trying to avoid the most touristic hours.
-We walk the lanes, take in the fine coastal views, have a meal or drink and enjoy the lovely Spain!
+For us Mijas Pueblo has become one of the favorites.
+Each time we have friends and family visiting we take them up here, trying to avoid the most touristic hours.
+We walk the lanes, take in the fine coastal views, have a meal or drink and enjoy the fantastic country of Spain!

 Mijas Pueblo in Photos: